TVs · Resale guide

 Maintenance Cost Breakdown (India, 2026)

-Annual running cost estimate: Budget ₹1,500-₹3,000 annually for wear-and-tear at this age, plus one major repair (like backlight or power board) likely in years 4-6.
+Annual running cost estimate: Budget ₹1,500-₹3,000 annually for minor wear-and-tear or unexpected issues at this age, plus one major repair like a backlight or power board could be likely in years 4-6 of ownership.

 Known Issues — Reported by Real Sony 43” X74L TV Owners